I woke to the sound of thunder, to a morning in a monochrome palette; color, sucked from the sky.

 I study the sturdy assemblage of letters.
 They seem hardy, indestructible.
 The word “pass” stands firmly at passion’s door: as though we could – and must – step through into its embrace.

-The word passion conjures sexual intensity, soulful struggle, fervent and amorous pursuit – all-consuming emotion directed in ways that overtake judgment, inspire accomplishment, and tumble into a fair share of folly.
+The word passion conjures sexual intensity, soulful struggle, fervent and pursuit – all-consuming emotion directed in ways that overtake judgment, inspire accomplishment, and tumble into a fair share of folly.

 Yet the origin of the word is hurt, or suffering.
 A strength of feeling that is, ultimately, consuming.

-In times of storm, our passions toss us about wildly, threatening to sweep us away or pull us under.
-Sometimes we must walk away.
+In times of storm, our passions toss us wildly, threatening to sweep us away or pull us under.

-But there are echoes: a residue that burns its faint music into the bones, an incurable thing, an illness, a final deep breath of self.
-Then we march on, mastering the art of shallow, measured breathing.
+There are echoes: a residue that burns its faint music into the bones; it is an incurable thing, a luminous illness, an awareness of sorrows, a final deep breath of self.

 - Is walking away from passion more prevalent in women than men?